 Our new Trade of the Day Plus app, allows you to receive recommendations and analysis while you’re on the run.

-If a report is coming up the following day, you can expect to see the full instructions how to trade it pop right up on your app.
+If a government report is coming up the following day, you can expect to see the full instructions how to trade it pop right up on your app.

 That way it’s easy to make the trade.